LedaBerio/LedaBerio.github.io/_publications/2009-10-01-paper-title-number-1.md

----
-title: "Readings of Plurals and Common Ground"
+title: "Paper Title Number 2"
 collection: publications
-permalink: /publication/2010-10-01-paper-title-number-1
+permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'Collaboration with Kurt Erbach.
-Discussion of plural readings in a common ground framework'
+excerpt: 'This paper is about the number 2.
+The number 3 is left for future work.'
-date: 2019
+date: 2010-10-01
-venue: 'Special Volume of Lecture notes in Computer Science'
+venue: 'Journal 1'
 paperurl: 'http://academicpages.github.io/files/paper2.pdf'
-citation: 'Erbach, Kurt and Berio, Leda.
-(2019). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
+citation: 'Your Name, You.
+(2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).'
 ---
-[Forthcoming] Collaboration with Kurt Erbach.
-Discussion of plural readings in a common ground framework
+This paper is about the number 2.
+The number 3 is left for future work.

 [Download paper here](http://academicpages.github.io/files/paper2.pdf)

-Recommended citation: Erbach, Kurt and Berio, Leda.
-(2019) <i>'Special Volume of Lecture notes in Computer Science'</i> Forthcoming
+Recommended citation: Your Name, You.
+(2010).
+"Paper Title Number 2." <i>Journal 1</i>.
+1(2).